epogrebnyak/abacus/docs/index.md

 # Minimal yet valid double-entry accounting system in Python and command line

 `abacus` is an Python package and  a command line tool for accounting calculations.
+There is also a [web interface demonstration](https://abacus.streamlit.app/).

 With `abacus` you can perform a complete accounting cycle from a chart of accounts to financial reports.
 To start using `abacus` go to [Quick Start](quick_start.md) section.

-Few lines of sample code for a fictious [Dunder Mufflin paper company](https://en.wikipedia.org/wiki/Dunder_Mifflin) are listed below together with `abacus` outputs.
+Few lines of sample code for a fictitious [Dunder Mufflin paper company](https://en.wikipedia.org/wiki/Dunder_Mifflin) are listed below together with `abacus` outputs.

 === "Python"